zackbouz1/trainning-hangout/README.md

   - [x] Organization project: this is only available within an organization.
 To create, click Profile Picture => Your Organization => Projects => New Projects
   - [x] User Project: available to personal account.
 To create, click profile Picture => Your Projects => New Project

+#### p008.
+Alice owns a personal repository (not part of an Organization).
+She created her first Project, and linked it to the Repository.
+Now she wants to invite Rick to start collaborating on the project.
+What are the possible roles Alice can assign to Rick?
+  - [ ] Collaborator, Owner, Read
+  - [ ] Owner, Editor, Moderator
+  - [x] Read, Write, Admin
+  - [ ] Edit, Read, Owner

 ## GitHub Issues and Pull Requests
 #### z101.In a free GitHub plan, what is the maximum number of people that can be assigned to an issue or PR in a public repository and in a private repository?